filefoxper/agent-reducer/documents/en/introduction/motivation.md

 # motivation

-`Reducer` is very popular in state immutable system, like `react`,`redux`.
+The pure functional data processor `reducer` is widely used in state immutable systems, like `react`, `redux`.
 It provides a stable processing environment, and makes data flow clear.
-But it has troubles too, when we `dispatch an action` into a `reducer function`.
-We have to collect an `action` object first, and inside the `reducer function`, we need to make a distinction between each `action types (action.type)` for processing different flow.
+But it still has space for evolution, such as the dispatching mechanism.
+It seems to be a good design for dispatching an action as a param to `reducer` function, but `dispatch` function is still not the `reducer` function, and `action` object is still not natural enough as function arguments.

-If we can use a class instance to replace `reducer`, and make calling a method as dispatching an `action`, the usage will be easy enough.
-Then we keep the best feature of `reducer` on, `return a next state in method` and use a class to build a `reducer`.
+We have made a tool working with a ES6 class processor, every method of this class processor is used for producing a next state, just like what a `reducer` does, so we call this tool `agent-reducer`.
+And you can consider it as a upgraded `reducer` tool.

 [next to concept](https://github.com/filefoxper/agent-reducer/blob/master/documents/en/introduction/concept.md)